-The passport has been designed with consideration of the current nursing and midwifery standards and the requirement for pre-registration students to become proficient in intravenous medication administration.
+The passport has been designed with consideration of the Future nurse standards and the requirement for pre-registration students to become proficient in intravenous medication administration.

 The pathway and passport can be accessed during the pre-registration period providing both a theoretical and practice learning and assessment component.